Examining the Heaven is for Real Hoax The Devil is in the Details

 Although the Malarkey book was fiction, the truth about heaven and heavenly experiences are real.

-Our heart's desire is to be an example of God's love and abundance and to promote the wholesome Christ-Centered message of the love of Jesus through beautiful art and gifts designed to encourage and draw others to Jesus throughout the world.
-We teach people about Jesus and the love of God through creating, licensing, manufacturing and distributing Prince of Peace and other inspired gifts art by Akiane Kramarik.
-Portions of our proceeds are donated to charities and causes that help others in need.
+Our heart's desire is to be an example of God's love and abundance and to promote the wholesome Christ-centered message of the love of Jesus through beautiful art and gifts designed to encourage and draw others to Jesus throughout the world.
+We teach people about Jesus and the love of God through creating, licensing, manufacturing, and distributing inspirational gifts and art.
+Portions of our proceeds are donated to charities and causes that help others in need at home and abroad.